SimonBerens/simonberens.github.io/blog/starting-a-technical-blog-in-2023/index.md

 parser.

 ### Medium
-Medium doesn't support math; people seem to resort to embedding images of rendered math.
+Medium doesn't support math, so it seems people to resort to embedding images of rendered math.

 ### Substack
 My [non-technical blog](https://simonberens.com/) is on Substack.
 It's a great platform for writing and building